kserve/website/docs/modelserving/observability/prometheus_metrics.md

 There is not currently a unified set of metrics exported by the model servers.
 Each model server may implement its own set of metrics to export.

+!!! note
+    This annotation defines the prometheus port and path, but it does not trigger the prometheus to scrape.
+Users must configure prometheus to scrape data from inference service's pod according to the prometheus settings.

 ## Metrics for lgbserver, paddleserver, pmmlserver, sklearnserver, xgbserver, custom transformer/predictor

 Prometheus latency histograms are emitted for each of the steps (pre/postprocessing, explain, predict).